cloudmesh/technologies/chapters/tech/google-fusion-tables.md

-In June 2009, Google released their free cloud based webservice, Google Fusion Tables, whose main purpose was to make management of data simpler, such that any novice can easily manage, share, visualize their data and collaborate with others while working on them [@www-gft-wiki].
-It also provides a platform to establishments which want to share their data privately, publicly or to users who want to collaborate across multiple enterprises.
+Google Fusion Tables,Google\'s cloud based webservice,[@www-gft-developers] whose main purpose is to make management of data simpler, such that a novice can easily manage, share, visualize their data and collaborate with others while working on them was released in 2009 [@www-gft-wiki].
+It also provides a platform to establishments which want to share their data privately, publicly or to users who want to collaborate across multiple enterprises [@www-gft-blog].

 Fusion tables has a REST API where the user can merge different tables from different sources.
 If needed a user can also make their data